Anshi-12/Speech_recongition/README.md

 2. **Login**: Access your personalized dashboard
 3. **Upload Audio**: Navigate to the transcribe page and upload an audio file
 4. **View Results**: See the transcription result and copy or download the text
+5. **Ask Questions**: Click "Ask Questions" to use the AI Q&A feature about your transcript
+6. **Review Q&A History**: Access all your questions and answers from the Q&A history page
-5. **Manage History**: Access all your past transcriptions from the history page
+7. **Manage History**: Access all your past transcriptions from the history page

+## 🤖 Q&A Feature

+The intelligent Q&A system allows you to ask questions about your transcribed content:

+- **Smart Answers**: Uses DistilBERT AI model trained on SQuAD dataset
+- **Confidence Scores**: See how confident the AI is about each answer
+- **Suggested Questions**: Get automatically generated relevant questions
+- **Source Attribution**: See which part of the transcript the answer came from
+- **History Tracking**: All Q&A sessions are saved for future reference

+### Example Questions:
+- "What was the main topic discussed?"
+- "When did this event happen?"
+- "Who was mentioned in the conversation?"
+- "What was the conclusion reached?"

 ## 💡 Tips for Best Results